Peleș Castle: History

 Ceaușescu did not like the castle very much and rarely visited.
 In the 1980s, some of the timber was infested with Serpula lacrymans.
-After the December 1989 Revolution, Peleș and Pelișor Castle were re-established as heritage sites and opened to the public.
+After the Romanian Revolution of 1989, Peleș and Pelișor Castle were re-established as heritage sites and opened to the public.
 Today, Foișor Castle serves as a presidential residence.
 The Economat Building and the Guard's Chambers Building are now hotels and restaurants.
 Some of the other buildings on the Peleș Estate were converted to tourist villas and some are now "state protocol buildings".
-In 2006, the Romanian government announced the restitution of the castle to former monarch Michael I. Negotiations soon began between the former king and the government of Romania, and were concluded in 2007.
+In 2006, the Romanian government announced the restitution of the Royal Domain including all properties and land within the domain to the former monarch, King Michael I. Negotiations soon began between the king and the government of Romania, and were concluded in 2007.
 The castle is on lease from the royal family to the Romanian state.
 Peleș Castle receives between a quarter and almost a half million visitors annually.

 Throughout its history, the castle hosted some important personalities, from royalty and politicians to artists.
 One of the most memorable visits was that of Kaiser Franz Joseph I of Austria-Hungary on 2 October 1896, who later wrote in a letter:

 Artists like George Enescu, Sarah Bernhardt, Jacques Thibaud and Vasile Alecsandri visited often as guests of Queen Elizabeth of Romania (herself a writer also known under the pen name of Carmen Sylva).
 In more recent times, many foreign dignitaries such as Richard Nixon, Gerald Ford, Muammar al-Gaddafi, and Yasser Arafat were welcomed at the castle.

 The castle was featured in the 2009 film The Brothers Bloom.
 The exterior of the castle is used to represent a large estate in New Jersey, the home of an eccentric billionaire played by Rachel Weisz.

 The castle was featured in the Netflix original film A Christmas Prince and its two sequels, A Christmas Prince: The Royal Wedding and A Christmas Prince: The Royal Baby.
-It was also featured in the 2011 Hallmark Channel movie A Princess for Christmas and 2018's Royal Matchmaker.
+It was also featured in the Hallmark Channel movie A Princess for Christmas (2011) and Royal Matchmaker (2018).